Triglyceride Lowering with Pemafibrate to Reduce Cardiovascular Risk

 Key Response

-Based on the findings of the PROMINENT trial, how should you manage a patient with type 2 diabetes who has a triglyceride level of 350 mg/dL and low HDL-C despite being on a high-intensity statin?
+Given the results of the PROMINENT trial, how should you approach a patient with type 2 diabetes on a high-intensity statin who presents with a fasting triglyceride level of 350 mg/dL?

 Key Response